Flowerowl/flowerowl.github.io/_posts/2013-09-16-%e3%80%90python%e3%80%91the-performance-impact-of-using-dict-instead-of-in-cpython-2-7.md

       </div>

       <p>
-        The output of dis is arranged in columns with the original source line number, the instruction “address” within the code object, the opcode name, and any arguments passed to the opcode.
+        The output of dis is arranged in columns with the original source line number, the instruction "address" within the code object, the opcode name, and any arguments passed to the opcode.
       </p>

       <div>